While the U.S. and E.U. share a common vision – to feed 10 billion people by 2050 – their views on how to get there differ.

-By David Green, Director, The U.S. Sustainability Alliance
+By David Green, Executive Director, The U.S. Sustainability Alliance

 When the EU’s Farm to Fork strategy was rolled out last year, some American commentators could be forgiven for thinking “What took them so long?
 We’ve been managing sustainability and farm improvements for most of the last century.”

 For sure, U.S. laws and policies on the environment and conservation have been in place for many decades.
 But the EU Green movement has also been on the agenda for the better part of the past 30 years and is in effect encapsulated in the ambitions of the Farm to Fork (F2F) strategy for a global sustainable future.

 Shared Goal of a Safe and Sustainable Food Supply

 Whichever way you look at it, both sides of the Atlantic have much in common on sustainable food objectives despite differences in approach and production.
 The challenge for both sides is how to grow more food on less land, using fewer inputs, respecting water quality and quantity, improving soil health and working to mitigate climate change.

 The challenge facing the world’s agriculture is monumental.
 To feed the 10 billion people expected by 2050 it must produce more food over the next twenty-nine harvests than has been produced in the last 10,000 years.
 Which way will best meet this challenge – a U.S.-style approach focusing on innovation and new technologies in the agricultural system or the EU’s highly ambitious F2F with aspirational goals such as a 50 percent cut in chemicals and converting 25 percent of its farmland to less productive organic by 2030?